 - A copy of your passport

-- Business/Employment Proof
+- Proof of employment/business ownership

 a.
 Proof of your employment contract and official tax documentation that confirms your relationship with your employer and verifies that you can perform your official duty remotely.

-- Income Proof
+- Proof of monthly income

-Bank statement with the last three months’ salary/income slips.
+Bank statement with the last three months’ salary/income slips

-- Medical Insurance
+- Medical insurance

 Health insurance policy and a health declaration stating that you will be responsible to cover any medical cost in Malta that will not be covered by the insurance company.

 Proof of your property lease or purchase agreement in Malta.
 You can choose from a host of accommodation options available in Malta – hotels, hostels, vacation houses, resorts, and more.